 04 of 07

-Hard plastic coin holders provide some of the best protection for your coins.
-Most are made with an inert plastic such as polystyrene.
-Unlike cardboard 2x2 holders and coin flips, hard plastic holders are specifically made to house a particular size of the coin.
-They come in many different varieties and styles that can hold individual coins, uncirculated sets, proof coins, and entire collections.
+Rigid plastic coin holders provide some of the best protection for your coins.
+Most are made with inert plastic, such as polystyrene.
+Unlike cardboard 2x2 holders and coin flips, rigid plastic holders are specifically made to house a particular coin size.
+They come in many varieties and styles that can hold individual coins, uncirculated sets, proof coins, and entire collections.
 For custom holders, Capital Plastics is the leading manufacturer.

-Advantages: First-rate protection, a vast variety of options and styles, can view both sides of the coin, and the coin cannot easily fall out.
+Advantages: First-rate protection, a wide variety of options and styles, can view both sides of the coin, and the coin cannot easily fall out.

-Disadvantages: Bulky to store, expensive and nowhere to write identifying information.Continue to 5 of 8 below.
+Disadvantages: Bulky to store, expensive, and nowhere to write identifying information.Continue to 5 of 7 below.

 05 of 07